suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //   if endpoint is Hardware
 		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
 		   //       devicename is the name of the IoT modem device
+		   //       peripheral is the name of the peripheral device (I2C, ADC, 1WIRE, TPROBE)
-		   //       sensorname is the name of the input I2C device
+		   //       sensorname is the name of the input device
+		   //       attribute is the attribute of the device to use
 		   //     type is the type of sound to play
 		   //     midi is the sound/music configuration of the MIDI sound
 		   //       duration is the note duration in milliseconds [default: 100]